 |Achievements of Indians in Science and Technology||

 As we can see from the syllabus, internal security occupies a major part of the syllabus along with agriculture and related topics.
-It is equally important to pay attention to IAS Daily Current Affairs
+Hence, aspirants can read strategy for internal security and disaster management topics for GS 3 in the linked article.

 IAS aspirants may also check out the following links for more information on UPSC IAS preparation: